In Need of A Child Support Attorney in Baton Rouge, LA?

 Our family law attorneys in East Baton Rouge Parish help our clients understand how child support is calculated and, based on their unique cases, how it can be set privately through a mutual support agreement, or via litigation through a Louisiana family court.

 Multiple factors are considered when determining the amount of child support to be paid, which is governed by legal guidelines.
-It is important for Louisiana parents to understand the courts may deviate from the guidelines under certain circumstances.
+Louisiana parents need to understand the courts may deviate from the guidelines under certain circumstances.

 We can help you understand what that means for you and your children’s financial stability starting with a case evaluation.